Not Sure How

 Floor tile is usually 1/2 inch to 3/4 inches thick, manufactured in squares measuring 4-inches-by-4 inches up to 24-inches-by-24 inches.
-Other shapes, such as octagonal and hexagonal, are available.
+Other shapes are available like octagonal and hexagonal.
 (Wall tile is thinner and comes in squares from 3-inches-by-3 inches up to 6-inches-by-6 inches.)
 Mosaic tiles are 2 inches a square or smaller and can be installed individually.
 Mosaic tiles are also available in premounted paper or fabric mesh sheets.

 The Porcelain Enamel Institute hardness ratings are: